 Once you’ve identified that you are stuck in a subscription trap, the next logical step is to figure out how to get out of it.
 Some business have very specific requirements for canceling a subscription, which will make you waste time, effort and your sanity.
 The easiest way to get out of unwanted recurring payments is to use a subscription management tool.

 At Subaio, we offer a subscription management solution that allows you to access all your subscriptions and recurring payments in your bank account.
 Moreover, after you sign a power of attorney, you can ask Subaio to cancel the subscription for you.
-Eight banks have already partnered with Subaio to provide this service for their customers.
+Many banks have already partnered with Subaio to provide this service for their customers.